streamr-dev/network/docs/docs/streamr-network/incentives/node-inspection.md

 If an operator is flagged and the flag is deemed invalid, they can not be flagged again for a short period.
 Operators are not allowed to fully unstake during an active flag.
 Therefore, without this protection period, an attacker could prevent an operator from ever unstaking by continuously flagging them.
 This protection period gives the operator a window of time during which they can unstake if they wish.

 The flag protection period has been set to **1 hour** and is subject to change by Streamr DAO governance vote.

+### Minimum delegation period
+The minimum delegation period means that delegated tokens cannot be undelegated before a certain time has passed.

+This measure aims to counteract potential exploitation strategies that involve rapid cycling between delegation and undelegation to garner disproportionate returns.
+Establishing a minimum delegation period disrupts such strategies, rendering them impossible.
+Moreover, it grants Operators increased financial stability and a more predictable timeframe for utilizing the delegated funds effectively.

+The minimum delegation period is set to **48 hours** and is subject to change by Streamr DAO governance vote.